pervoj/fedoraconfig/README.md

 This script will guide you through the whole configuration process on Fedora to make the system convenient for you.
 Every change is optional to make the configuration suit everyone.

 > **⚠️ Warning:** This project is still under development!
-We DON't recommend to run the script on a working machine until all the bugs are fixed and first version is released.
+We DON'T recommend to run the script on a working machine until all the bugs are fixed and first version is released.
 Otherwise it can break your system.

 You can run the script with this one single command: